spencerc99/spencerc99.github.io/content/posts/craft-over-career/index.md

 related: []
 ---

+*This post was originally published on [my newsletter](https://spencerchang.substack.com/p/craft-over-career).*

+---

 I came across this tweet today on a life philosophy to follow that really resonated with me.

 <figure class="embed">